dfinnis/Corewar/README.md

 ### vizualizer flags

 * -v [speed (1-100)], plays the game start to end without *-w* or *-dump*.
-* -cp, color process pointers according to which champion it works for (rather than spawned).
+* -cp, color process pointers according to which champion is parent.
 * -w nbr_cycles, wait *nbr_cycles* before starting vizualizer.
 * -dump nbr_cycles, dump virtual machine state *nbr_cycles* into game.
 In combination with *-w* a specific period of the game can be viewed.